aes5001/5GIIK-testbed/README.md

+# 5GIIK-testbed

+This GitHub repository gives step-by-step instructions for deployment of 5GIIK testbed for Network Slicing and Orchestration.
+5GIIK is an academic platform that has been developed at the Department of Information Security and Communication Technology (IIK) - NTNU, Norway.

+# Testbed Architecture

+5GIIK emulates 4G/5G networks by utilizing:

+* OpenAirInterface (OAI) EPC or NextEPC as Core Network (CN);
+* Software Radio Systems (SRS) LTE as Radio Access Network (RAN);
+* Open-Source MANO (OSM) as a service orchestrator;
+* OpenStack as Virtualized Infrastructure Manager (VIM);
+* 5G-EmPOWER and ONOS SDN controllers.

 # Publishing

 If you publish an academic paper using the results of the 5GIIK-testbed, please cite:

 Ali Esmaeily, Katina Kralevska, and Danilo Gligoroski.
 "A Cloud-based SDN/NFV Testbed for End-to-End Network Slicing in 4G/5G." arXiv preprint arXiv:2004.10455 (2020). https://arxiv.org/abs/2004.10455

-# 5GIIK-testbed

-This GitHub repository includes the main procedures to deploy 5GIIK testbed for Network Slicing and Orchestration.
-5GIIK is an academic platform has been created in the information security department of NTNU university in Norway.

-# Testbed Architecture

-5GIIK emulates 4G/5G networks by utilizing
-* OpenAirInterface (OAI) EPC or NetxtEPC as Core Network (CN)
-* Software Radio Systems (SRS) LTE as Radio Access Network (RAN)
-* Open-Source MANO (OSM) as a service orchestrator
-* OpenStack as Virtualized Infrastructure Manager (VIM)
-* 5G-EmPOWER and ONOS SDN controllers for various network domains.

 # Service Orchestrator Deployment (Open-Source Mano (OSM))